keystonejs/keystone-classic/docs/configuration.md

   }
 });
 ```

+<h4 data-type="Object"><code>session store options</code></h4>

-`session store options` | `Object` | This option allows you to override the default session store configuration, and is passed to the session store package.
+This option allows you to override the default session store configuration, and is passed to the session store package.

 It is required when using the `connect-mongostore` store.

 **Example for connect-mongostore**

 ```
 "sessionStore": {
   "db": {